typelevel/cats/PROCESS.md

 (Other changes may be necessary, especially for large releases.)

-You can get a list of changes between release tags using the following Git command: `git log v0.1.2..v0.2.0`.
-Scanning this list is a good way to get a summary of what happened, although it does not account for conversations that occured in Github.
+You can get a list of changes between release tags `v0.1.2` and `v0.2.0` via `git log v0.1.2..v0.2.0`.
+Scanning this list of commit messages is a good way to get a summary of what happened, although it does not account for conversations that occured on Github.

 ### Conclusion